Javascript is not enabled.

 See more Shopping & Groceries offers >

-In city centers and resorts in Spain, some thieves pose as police, approach tourists and ask to see their wallets for identification, the British government warns.
-If this happens to you, establish that the officers are genuine and, if necessary, show some other form of ID.
-Genuine police officers don’t ask to see wallets or purses.
+In city centers and resorts, some thieves pose as police, approach tourists and ask to see their wallets for identification, the British government warns.
+If this happens to you, establish that the officers are genuine.
+Legitimate police don’t ask tourists for money.

-In tourist enclaves in Paris, young boys and girls, some pretending that they cannot hear or speak, approach with a petition and ask for your signature — and money, French police officials warn.
+8. The phony petition.
+In tourist enclaves in Paris, boys and girls, some pretending that they cannot hear or speak, approach with a petition and ask for your signature — and money, French police officials warn.
 The youths may seem to be affiliated with legitimate associations but are not.
 “Their only aim is to get money from you, which will never be transferred to these organizations but instead used to fund illegal organizations and underground networks,” the officials say.

-These thieves wave your vehicle over for assistance with a flat tire or mechanical trouble, but as you help, an accomplice makes off with possessions in your unlocked vehicle.
-Also, in many parts of Spain, rental cars carry a large sticker on the back of the vehicle, and there have been numerous reports of thieves breaking into rentals parked at scenic overlooks and other tourist spots and stealing valuables, the Overseas Security Advisory Council says.
+12. The highway pirates.
+Thieves wave your vehicle over for assistance with a flat tire or mechanical trouble, but as you help, an accomplice makes off with possessions in your unlocked vehicle.
+At scenic overlooks and other tourist spots in Spain, there have been numerous reports of thieves breaking in and stealing valuables from parked rental cars, which display a large sticker on the back of the vehicle, the Overseas Security Advisory Council says.

 These aren’t small-time crooks